The Lame Lover

 The Lame Lover is a 1770 comedy play by the British writer Samuel Foote.
 Foote wrote the play while he was recovering from the amputation of his leg, following a riding accident.

 The original Haymarket cast starred Foote himself as Sir Luke Limp.
-The cast also included Thomas Weston as Jack and Sarah Gardner as Mrs Circuit.
+The cast also included Thomas Robson as Colonel Secret, Thomas Weston as Jack and Sarah Gardner as Mrs Circuit.